lidofinance/lido-improvement-proposals/LIPS/lip-37.md

         payable
         returns (bytes memory result);

-    // --- Asset recovery ---
-    //
-    // Rescue assets that were sent to this contract (the delegatee can already
-    // move them via execute(); these give the cold owner an independent path,
-    // usable even after the delegatee is revoked or the contract is terminated).
-    // Only callable by owner. `recipient` must be non-zero.

-    /// @notice Recover ETH held by this contract to `recipient`. function recoverEther(address recipient, uint256 amount) external;

-    /// @notice Recover an ERC-20 balance held by this contract to `recipient`. function recoverERC20(address token, address recipient, uint256 amount) external;

-    /// @notice Recover an ERC-721 token held by this contract to `recipient`. function recoverERC721(address token, uint256 tokenId, address recipient) external;

-    /// @notice Recover an ERC-1155 balance held by this contract to `recipient`. function recoverERC1155(address token, uint256 tokenId, address recipient, uint256 amount) external;

     // --- Pull integration (ERC-1271) ---

     /// @notice ERC-1271 signature validation.
 Returns the ERC-1271 magic value